About

 I’m Gabriel Sasseville, a PhD student at Mila Institute in Montreal, Canada.
 My research focuses on artificial intelligence and reinforcement learning for symbolic reasoning.
 I have a strong academic foundation in both computer science and physics, having completed my B.Sc. in Comp Sci/Physics and my Master’s in Astrophysics.
 During my master’s, I also worked as a research scientist in AI for Environment and Climate Change Canada, working on developing an LSTM-based hydrology forecasting model.

-Driven by a passion for discovery and interdisciplinary research, I aim to contribute to the frontier of AI applications in science and societal challenges.
-I am mainly interested in leveraging large language models’ reasoning capabilities for real-world scientific discovery.
+Driven by a passion for discovery and interdisciplinary research, I am primarily motivated by real-world application-driven advancement.
+I aim to contribute to the frontier of AI applications in science and societal challenges, focusing on developing AI systems that can be reliably deployed in production environments.
 In addition to my research, I enjoy collaborating on innovative projects and sharing insights through publications and public engagement.

 Current Research Project